C

 Colocation Hosting

-Colocation Hosting: Save time and expense when it comes to your IT infrastructure.
-Connect your servers to a data center with heavy redundancy and scalable bandwidth
+Colocation hosting saves you time and expenses for IT infrastructure.
+Connect your servers to a data center with high redundancy and scalable bandwidth.

-Once you have a machine set up, you take it physically to the Colocation Provider’s location and install it in their rack - but you may also rent a server machine, if you prefer, from that same Colocation Provider.
-That provider then supplies an IP address, bandwidth and power for your server.
+Once you have a machine set up, you take it physically to the Colocation Provider’s location and install it in their rack - but you may also rent a server machine, if you prefer, from that same Colocation provider.
+That data center provider then supplies an IP address, gigabit bandwidth and power for your server.

-Once your server is up and running, you can access it much the same as you would access a Web site on a hosting provider.
+Once your servers are up and running, you can access them much the same as you would access a Web site on a hosting provider.
 The key difference is that you own the hardware (unless you rented that too).
-Some Colocation facilities are "carrier neutral" and allow customers to connect to various Internet backbone providers.
-Customers in “carrier neutral” facilities, therefore, are not dependent on a single carrier and can control the quality of their network.
+Some Colocation facilities are "carrier neutral" and allow customers to connect to various Internet backbone providers who are on site assuring the best connectivity possible and no shared connections.
+Customers in “carrier neutral” facilities, therefore, are not dependent on a single carrier and can completely control the quality of their network.
 Other facilities provide access to internet exchanges, which are marketplaces that allow customers to directly interconnect with potentially hundreds of various networks, and exchange IP traffic.

 Advantages and Disadvantages of Colocation Hosting